Azure-Samples/explore-iot-operations/samples/wasm/README.md

 ```

 For a complete implementation example, see the branch module in `rust/examples/branch/` which demonstrates parameter usage for conditional routing logic.

-## Graph Definition

-Data flow graphs define how WASM operators connect and process data streams using YAML configuration files.
-The graph definition and WASM modules are uploaded together to OCI registries, allowing Azure IoT Operations to locate modules by examining the same registry where the graph definition resides.

 ## Data Model and WIT Interfaces